pdefusco/CDE_Demo_Auto_Deploy/README.md

 * All Iceberg tables, CDE Jobs and Resources are deleted from the CDE Virtual Cluster upon execution of the "autodestroy.sh" script.
 * Currently Deployment is limited to AWS CDE Services but Azure and Private Cloud will be added soon.
 * The entire pipeline is executed upon deployment.
 No jobs need to be manually triggered upon deployment.
-* **Known limitation**: when the pipeline is deployed for the first time the DAG is run twice.
-Therefore, in the very first run you will see a duplicate job in the Job Runs page.
+* **Known limitation**: when the pipeline is deployed for the first time the DAG may run twice.
+Therefore, in the very first run you may see a duplicate job in the Job Runs page.

 #### 2. autodeploy.sh